aaaccc2188/machine_learning_homework/README.md

 #### Ensemble Learning

-Two different ensemble classifiers were used to to predict loan risk and evaluate each model
+Two different ensemble classifiers were used to to predict loan risk

 1. Balanced Random Forest Classifier